Thomas Massie: Early career

-Founding of SensAble Devices Inc.

-In 1993, Massie and his wife founded a company, SensAble Devices Inc., that allowed users to feel digital objects that appeared on a screen.
+In 1993, Massie and his wife founded a company, SensAble Devices Inc., that allowed users to feel digital objects that appeared on a screen, based on a technology he invented while in school.
 He completed his BSc the same year; his thesis was on the same topic, Design of a three-degree of freedom force-reflecting haptic interface.
 In 1995, Massie won the $30,000 Lemelson-MIT Student Prize for inventors and the $10,000 David and Lindsay Morgenthaler Grand Prize in the sixth annual MIT $10K Entrepreneurial Business Plan Competition.
 In 1996, his company was reincorporated as SensAble Technologies, Inc., after MIT's Bill Aulet joined him as a partner.
 He raised $32 million of venture capital, employed 70 people, and obtained 24 patents during his time at the company, which he sold in 2003.

 Lewis County Judge Executive

 In 2010, Massie ran for Judge Executive of Lewis County.
 He won the primary election, defeating the incumbent by a large margin, and then beat the Democratic nominee by nearly 40 points.
 Massie also campaigned for then–U.S. Senate candidate Rand Paul, speaking to various Tea Party groups on his behalf.

-Massie resigned as Lewis County Judge-Executive effective July 1, 2012.
+Massie resigned as Lewis County judge-executive effective July 1, 2012.